tomnetgeneraltradingplc/Master_Hibernate_and_JPA_with_Spring_Boot/README.md

-This Rest Service used to return a list of books
+This Rest Service used to return a list of books.
+Also Spring Boot provides actuator to monitor and manage our application.
+Actuator is a tool which has HTTP endpoints. when application is pushed to production, you can choose to manage and monitor your application using HTTP endpoints.